-There are many Text to Speech tools available in today’s time that are not that much expensive, unlike a few decades back.
-These Text To Speech tools are quite useful if a person has Dyslexia or If a person is blind, TTS converts your text documents into speech, producing a real human voice.
+There are many Text-to-speech tools available in today’s time that are not that expensive, unlike a few decades back.
+These Text-to-speech tools are quite useful if a person has Dyslexia or If a person is blind, TTS converts your text documents into speech, producing a real human voice.
 TTS Tools are quite amazing & are of great use if you are learning a second language.

-If you are looking for great text to speech online software that provides you diversity in voices and features to generate realistic voiceovers, Murf should be your choice.
+If you are looking for great text-to-speech online software that provides you with diversity in voices and features to generate realistic voiceovers, Murf should be your choice.
 Murf provides a collection of 130+ voices across 20 languages that can address a wide variety of use cases including eLearning, Advertising, YouTube, Podcast, and many more.

 Murf home page demos define perfectly what is the capability of their voices, which sound very human and sound really good.

 Murf’s subscription starts with a one-time plan of $9 and the Pro plan with all voice access is at $39 per month.
 The yearly plans are 33% percent discounted.

 Linguatec, A Germany-based company has been creating TTS apps for many years.
 This Voice Reader Home 15 tool can easily convert text into audio files.
 You need to pay for the standard edition, around €49 (£42/$57) per voice, it’s quite expensive.
 But the application is very useful as it is able to convert emails, PDFs, EPUBs & Word Documents into audio clips very easily.
 It gives you a wide choice of voices, around 67 different voices are there to choose from.
 It also provides you support in around 45 languages including Danish, Italian, Turkish & French.